The Membership in Bydgoszcz Industrial Cluster

 Plastic and microplastic pollution, rising consumer awareness and demand for sustainable materials, EU Directive 2019/904 Reduction of the impact of certain plastic products on the environment implemented in national regulation on July 3rd 2021, led producers to new materials research and production.

-A year marked by challenges and new opportunities
+A year marked by challenges and opportunities

 The year 2021 was quite good for businesses in the Lithuanian plastics industry even though they faced significant challenges.
 In 2020–2021, Lithuanian producers, just like companies all over the world, experienced raw material shortages; prices were rising rapidly.
 Competing on international markets and finding new customers became more difficult.
 Still, Lithuanian businesses made sizable investments in equipment and innovation, succeeded in expanding and increasing their turnover, and were bravely planning next phases in their development.